sttoracle/ORACASB/README.md

 ![](images/CASB/viewincident.png)

 On the "*Edit Incident*" dialog select the "*Resolve*" button.

 ![](images/CASB/editincident.png)

 On the resulting incident dialog ensure that the default "*Auto Remediation*" radio button is selected and click the "*Approval*" radio button and then click on the "*Resolve Incident*" button.

 ![](images/CASB/resolve.png)

-CASB Cloud Service will now invoke the SalesForce API to change the clickjack protection setting in SalesForce to bring it into compliance with the CASB Security Control baseline that is in effect.
+CASB Cloud Service will now invoke the Salesforce API to change the clickjack protection setting in Salesforce to bring it into compliance with the CASB Security Control baseline that is in effect.

-In SalesForce navigate to: *Setup | Security Controls | Session Settings* and verify the "*Clickjack Protection*" has been modified in SalesForce
+In Salesforce navigate to: *Setup | Security Controls | Session Settings* and verify the "*Clickjack Protection*" has been modified in Salesforce

 ![](images/CASB/clickjack.png)